JSorngard/const-primes/README.md

 ## Example: use a cache of generated primes for related computations

-The struct `Primes` is a wrapper around an array of primes and can be used as a cache of primes for related computations:
+The struct `Primes` is a wrapper around an array of primes and can be used as a cache of prime numbers for related computations:
 ```rust
 // The first 100 primes
 const CACHE: Primes<100> = Primes::new();